The number of U.S. vehicles recalled for safety or technical defects decreased significantly in 2017.

-Experts say part of the reason recalls have increased is because car manufacturers have become more proactive.
+Experts say part of the reason recalls increased in past years is because car manufacturers have become more proactive.
 Variety, or the different factory-installed options and features available for each car model, and the amount of overtime workers on the assembly line perform also increase the likelihood of future recalls, says Rachna Shah, an associate professor of supply chain and operations at the University of Minnesota's Carlson School of Management who has done extensive research on the factors that lead to recalls.

 "The reason there are more recalls now is because car companies voluntary recall way more than mandated recalls.
 They tend to recall before it becomes a very big deal, and many of the recalls involve smaller flaws.
 Companies have become a little more gun-shy, so they don't wait a long time to recall," Shah says.